jumamiller/SAT/README.md

 DB_PASSWORD=****
 ```

+### ROle based
+The system is role based, but currently, ADMIN is the only user whose access has been enabled and others might throw an error.

+To use our API: use admin credentials shared via email:
+admin@example.com
+123456 as credentials

 ### ERROR "Something went wrong on frontent CORS"
 This error occurs on Localhost, when you encounter this error,
 Go to `http/kernel.php`;